MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/index.md

 > [!NOTE]
 > Use the following tips to help you screencast.
 >
 > *   Screencasts only display page content.
-Transparent portions of the screencast represent device interfaces, such as the Microsoft Edge address bar, the Android status bar, or the Android keyboard.
+Transparent portions of the screencast represent device interfaces, such as the Microsoft Edge Address bar, the Android status bar, or the Android keyboard.
 > *   Screencasts negatively affect frame rates.
 Disable screencasting while measuring scrolls or animations to get a more accurate picture of the performance of your page.
 > *   If your Android device screen locks, the content of your screencast disappears.
 Unlock your Android device screen to automatically resume the screencast.